IASJ Encourages Auto Companies to Tackle Human Rights in the Supply Chain

 Human Rights Impacts in the Automotive Sector are SevereShifting Gears Car Infographic

 - Child Labor: Several commodities in the automotive supply chain are known to be produced with child labor.
-This includes, for example mica used in metallic car paints which may be mined with child labor in India, cobalt used in lithium-ion batteries for electric vehicles may be mined with child labor in the Democratic Republic of Congo, or children tapping rubber from trees, working with sharp tools in Indonesia.
+This includes, for example mica used in metallic car paints which may be mined with child labor in India and Madagascar, cobalt used in lithium-ion batteries for electric vehicles may be mined with child labor in the Democratic Republic of Congo, or children tapping rubber from trees, working with sharp tools in Indonesia.

 - Forced Labor: Laborers in the automotive supply chain are also at risk of working in conditions of forced labor.
 For example, the production of charcoal used for pig iron in steel automotive parts and cattle used for leather in automotive seating are both associated with forced labor risks in Brazil.
 As with child labor, forced labor often occurs due to weak government oversight.
 Unethical recruitment practices also put workers at risk.